 Hours: Silver Dollar City opens for the season in mid-March, operating through Dec.
 30. It is also closed many Mondays and Tuesdays during the school year.
 Check the park's website for specific operating hours.

 Reservations: In addition to single day passes and annual passes, Silver Dollar City offers express passes for both shows and rides.
-The Show Lover's Pass provides priority front row seating to participating shows, the Trailblazer Pass provides front of line access for up to eight rides, and the the Trailblazer SUPER Pass provides unlimited front of line access to all eligible rides (currently Trailblazer Passes are valid for one ride only at Outlaw Run).
+The Show Lover's Pass provides priority front row seating to participating shows, the Trailblazer Pass provides front of line access for up to eight rides, and the the Trailblazer SUPER Pass provides unlimited front of line access to all eligible rides.
 Check the links included for details and pricing.

 Tickets: Buy in advance online at the Silver Dollar City website.